scraggo/comparing-javascript-test-runners/README.md

 - Configure in package.json or an override file
 - Many, many CLI options
 - Good documentation (slightly opaque and a lot to read through), lots of tutorials and examples (in and out of Mocha's docs)
-- Assertions, coverage reporting, snapshot tests, mocking modules and libraries (everything) must be imported from elsewhere
+- Assertions\*, coverage reporting, snapshot tests, mocking modules and libraries (everything) must be imported from elsewhere

+\* node's built-in `assert` is commonly used with Mocha for assertions.
+While it's not built into Mocha, it can be easily imported: `const assert = require('assert')`.

 mocha-parallel-tests - 4th place